-Using data to address unfinished learning in early literacy
+Using data to drive early literacy growth

 Educators at Gladstone Elementary School are using an instructional data system to monitor and drive growth in K–2 reading foundational skills.
 This strategy is producing strong results: In just one year, the school saw a 58% increase in K–2 students reading on grade level.

 Gladstone Elementary School is a K–6 school in Kansas City, Missouri, with significant refugee and new immigrant student populations.
 Instruction Partners has worked closely with Gladstone leaders and teachers for the past five years to support ongoing professional learning systems with the goal of raising the level of instruction so that all students can master grade-level content.

 In the fall of 2021, following more than a year of virtual learning, Gladstone educators were looking for ways to improve literacy outcomes for their youngest students.

 Principal Dana Carter, the school’s sole administrator, recalls, “I was really worried about our primary grades learning how to read and write, especially our K–1 students who hadn’t had a full year of school.
 So, coming back [from virtual learning], we knew that we were going to need to focus on foundational reading skills.”

 The Instruction Partners team agreed that this was an essential focus for Gladstone’s youngest learners.
 Students’ reading progress in the first few years of school is more critical than at any other time—and interruptions during these years could have lasting consequences.